Kingxukai/linux/Documentation/dev-tools/checkpatch.rst

  - --patch

    Treat FILE as a patch.
-This is the default option and need not be explicitly specified.
+This is the woke default option and need not be explicitly specified.

  - --emacs

    Set output to emacs compile window format.
-This allows emacs users to jump from the error in the compile window directly to the offending line in the patch.
+This allows emacs users to jump from the woke error in the woke compile window directly to the woke offending line in the patch.

  - --terse